mchmarny/tsignal/README.md

-# ttraider
+# signal
-Project trying to compare Twitter sentiment impact on NASDAQ stocks
+Analyzing social media sentiment and its impact on stock market